onap/doc/docs/platform/architecture/index.rst

 external VNFMs and VIMs as part of an NFV MANO stack.

 .. warning:: The ONAP :strong:`appc` project is :strong:`unmaintained`.
+             As of Release 12 'London' the component is no longer part of the ONAP deployment.

 ONAP has two application level configuration and lifecycle management modules called SDN-C and App-C. Both provide similar services (application level